Jesus answered, “You do not know now what I am doing, but later you will understand” (John 13:7, NRSV).

 What we will be has not yet been revealed.
 What we do know is this: when he is revealed, we will be like him, for we will see him as he is (1 John 3:2, NRSV).

 In the meantime, we weather insecurity and disillusionment with confidence that God has a plan and will unveil just what that is in the proper time.
 Moreover, we can rest assured that though the future may appear pale and opaque, God is molding all that we are—our past hurts, present failures, and future uncertainties—into something far better, beyond what we could ask or think (Eph.
 3:20).
-Amid circumstances that don’t seem to add up and life events for which we have no explanation, God has a plan for us.
+Amid circumstances that don’t seem to add up and life events for which we have no explanation, God has a plan.